HarvestStat/HarvestStat/README.md

 ## Repository Structure
 This repository is organized as follows:

 - `public/`: contains the processed data in CSV and JSON formats.
-(Note: the data is currently experimental and only available to our internal research team.)
+    - Note: the data is currently experimental and only available to internal research team.
 - `notebook/`: contains the Jupyter notebook used for processing the data per each country.
 - `docs/`: contains any additional documentation related to the data.